dreadwrr/Developer-buddy/README.md

   If not using for developing call it a file change snapshot

 We use the find command to list all files 5 minutes or newer.
 Filter it and then get to copying the files in a temporary staging directory.
 Then take those files and make an .xzm.
-It will be placed in   /tmp  along with a transfer log to staging directory and file manifest of the xzm
+It will be placed in   /tmp  along with a transfer log to staging directory and file manifest of the xzm  <BR><BR><BR><BR>